dewinterjack/journey/toolbox/javascript/node.md

 It has something to do with the asynchronous flow of an app.

 A standard for Node developers.
 You can't write everything yourself, we **depend **on other developer's dependencies.

+If developers aren't playing their part implementing this pattern then the communication breaks.